jk-fisher/the_viney_agency/_authors/leitch_maurice.md

 instagram: null
 image: /images/author_images/leitch_maurice.jpg
 book_releases:
-  - book_title: We Need Snowflakes
-  - book_title: The Long War
+  - book_title: Seeking Mr Hare
-  - book_title: Fake
+  - book_title: Gone To Earth
 ---
 Maurice Leitch is author of The Liberty Lad, Poor Lazarus, Silver's City and many other works.
 In 1969, he moved to London from his native Northern Ireland to become a producer in the BBC's radio drama department.
 In 1977 he became editor of A Book at Bedtime on Radio Four until leaving in 1989 to write full-time.